Why This Matters

 What You Should Know About Graduating From College in Maine

-To maximize your future earning potential, you should consider future careers when choosing a college and major.
-In October 2021, the largest five industries for employment in Maine were education and health services; trade, transportation, and utilities; government; goods-producing; and retail trade.
+To maximize your earning potential, you should consider your future career when choosing a college and major.
+The five largest industries in Maine in terms of employment are office and administrative support occupations, sales, food preparation and serving, transportation and material moving, and healthcare practitioners.

 What’s Next?

-When researching different colleges in Maine, investigate what financial aid you qualify for.
-Here are some of the state and federal resources that you can use to explore grant, scholarship, and financial aid options for undergraduate Maine students.
+When researching different colleges in Maine, you should look into which financial aid programs you may qualify for.
+Here are some of the state and federal resources that you can use to explore grant, scholarship, and other financial aid options for undergraduate Maine students:

 • Financial Authority of Maine (FAME).
-FAME provides information on in-state college tuition along with scholarship and loan opportunities that are available to Maine residents.
+FAME provides information on in-state college tuition rates as well as scholarship and loan opportunities that are available to Maine residents.